dawsw/TOP-Etch-a-Sketch/README.md

 # TOP-Etch-a-Sketch

-Welcome to my Etch-A-Sketch project!
+Welcome to my Etch-a-Sketch project!
 This project is a part of The Odin Project's curriculum where you build a virtual Etch-A-Sketch toy that allows users to draw on a grid using various functionalities.

 ## Description